Generative Modeling Helps Weak Supervision (and Vice Versa): Implementation Details and Complexity

 \section{Implementation Details and Complexity}

+Code for WSGAN can be found at~\url{https://github.com/benbo/WSGAN-paper}. \paragraph{(WS)GAN Models} The following design choices were used for the experiments conducted with simple DCGAN base networks (as opposed to the settings used in the StyleGAN ablations).

-\paragraph{Models} \textit{Generator G, Discriminator D, and auxilliary model Q}: Figures \ref{fig:generator} and \ref{fig:discriminator} show the simple DCGAN~\cite{radford2015unsupervised} based generator and discriminator architectures we use in WSGAN for experiments with $32 \times 32$ images As mentioned in the main paper, $Q$ and $D$ are neural networks that generally share all convolutional layers, with a final fully connected layer to output predictions.
+\textit{Generator G, Discriminator D, and auxilliary model Q}: Figures \ref{fig:generator} and \ref{fig:discriminator} show the simple DCGAN~\cite{radford2015unsupervised} based generator and discriminator architectures we use in WSGAN for experiments with $32 \times 32$ images.
+As mentioned in the main paper, $Q$ and $D$ are neural networks that generally share all convolutional layers, with a final fully connected layer to output predictions.
 We follow the same structure in our experiments.
 We set the dimension of the noise variable $z$ to 100, and of $b$ equal to the number of classes.
 We sample $z$ from a normal distribution and $b$ from a uniform discrete distribution. \\ \textit{Accuracy Encoder A}: For WSGAN-Vector, $A$ is simply a parameter vector of the same length as the number of labeling functions.
 For WSGAN-Encoder, we use image features obtained from the shared convolutional layers of $Q$ and $D$, which we detach from the computational graph before passing them on to an MLP prediction head.
 For images with $32\times32$ pixels, the feature vector obtained from the shared convolutional layers is of size $512*16$.
-The MLP head of $A$ is set to have three hidden layers of size $(256, 128, 64)$, with ReLU activations, and an output layer the size of the number of labeling functions followed by a sigmoid function. \\ \textit{Mappings $F1,F2$}: We set $F1$ and $F2$ to each be simple linear models with a softmax at the output, and set the input and output size of each to the number of classes.
+The MLP head of $A$ is set to have three hidden layers of size $(256, 128, 64)$, with ReLU activations, and an output layer the size of the number of labeling functions followed by a sigmoid function.
+We did not observe significant changes in performance when we change the MLP to be shallower or wider.
+However, for large numbers of LFs, one should consider increasing the width the MLP. \\ \textit{Mappings $F1,F2$}: We set $F1$ and $F2$ to each be simple linear models with a softmax at the output, and set the input and output size of each to the number of classes.

 \paragraph{(WS)GAN Training} We use the same hyperparameter settings for all datasets.
 We train all GANs for a maximum of $200$ epochs.
 We use a batch size of $16$ and find that a lower batch size leads to more frequent convergence of the generator and discriminator.
 We also conducted ablation experiments with a batch size of $8$ and $32$ and found no significant difference in FID image generation quality or label model accuracy.
 For WSGAN, we use four optimizers, one for each of the different loss terms: discriminator training, generator training, the Info loss term, and the WSGAN loss term.
 We use Adam for all optimizers and set the learning rates as follows: \num{4e-04} for $D$, \num{1e-04} for $G$, \num{1e-04} for the info loss term, and \num{8e-05} for the WSGAN loss term.
 We follow the same settings for InfoGAN training for the components shared with WSGAN.